Queen Elizabeth Hospital (Charlottetown): History

 In 1999 the Prince Edward Island Cancer Treatment Centre opened a new facility at the QEH and was expanded in 2003.
-At the same time, the main entrance to the QEH off Riverside Drive was upgraded and the emergency department was expanded.
+At around 2006, the main entrance to the QEH off Riverside Drive was upgraded and the emergency department was expanded.

 The opening of the Queen Elizabeth Hospital in 1982 also saw the end of abortion services in the province, which had been provided at the Prince Edward Island Hospital since the late 1960s.
 One of the conditions that the Roman Catholic Church placed on the provincial government of Premier James Lee for merging the Catholic-affiliated Charlottetown Hospital with the secular and publicly operated Prince Edward Island Hospital into the new Queen Elizabeth Hospital was that all abortion services in the province be discontinued.